-People tend to be more active and eat healthier during the summer months.
+People tend to be exercise more and eat healthier during the summer months.
 The days are longer, the weather is better, and fresh produce just seems more abundant.
-As people get back into their routine in the fall, time seems to be at a premium so workouts that seemed so easy during the summer are harder to fit in with kids going back to school or vacations ending.
-Fall also means more food related holidays, from turkey and all the trimmings for Thanksgiving, to all of the treats that are available at Halloween, and let’s not forget some early holiday parties in the latter part of autumn.
+As people get back into their routine in the fall, time seems to be at a premium.
+Workouts that seemed so easy during the summer are harder to fit in with kids going back to school or vacations ending.
+Fall also means more food related holidays, from turkey and all the trimmings for Thanksgiving, to all of the treats that are available at Halloween.
+Let’s not forget some early holiday parties in the latter part of autumn.
 All of this can spell disaster for your diet, and pain and bloat for your belly.
 You do not need to suffer though.
 There are ways to carve out extra time for exercise and some great autumn vegetables to try.

 Find Something That You Love and Stick to It

 Everyone can find an exercise that’s fun and that they enjoy.
 An easy way to commit to it is by signing up for a class if you prefer indoor activities like a strength training class, dance class or yoga.
-If you spend money on a class you are more apt to go.
+Most people will stick to an exercise class if they have paid for it.
 If you are a runner, there are still races in the fall that you can sign up for and it will help you stay committed.
 If you can’t make the time for traditional exercise, there are hundreds of apps that you can download to your smart phone so that you can work out from the comfort of your own living room.
 You can even try a seven minute workout app – c’mon who can’t find 7 minutes in their day?

 The Hardest Part is Getting Started….